Puchaczov/Musoq/README.md

 To run it, you need `.NET Core 2.1` runtime.
 You can find it ![here](https://www.microsoft.com/net/download/dotnet-core/2.1).
 If you've got it, then download **![Musoq Simple Client](https://github.com/Puchaczov/Musoq.Console)**.
 You can find latest releases here.

-## Will it work on Linux?
+## Does it work on Linux?

-Never tried it (I definitively have to).
-It was written to run everywhere, there is no any OS Specific code, however I'm almost sure that the current version will need some tweaks to sucessfully run on different platforms.
+Yes, it does.
+I was testing it on Ubuntu 18.04.
+If you tried to run it on different distro or version, I will be grateful when you post an issue wherever you success or fail

 ## What features does the Musoq implements